astrolovesdata/Projects/toy_shop/README.md

 ---

-# Key Business Questions
+## Key Business Questions

 The analysis answers the following questions:

 1. What is the overall **traffic trend**?
 2. How has **order volume** changed over time?
 3. What percentage of sessions convert into purchases?
 4. Which **marketing channels** drive the most traffic?
 5. How much revenue does each order generate?
 6. How much revenue does each visitor generate?

 ---

-# Analysis Steps
+## Analysis Steps

-## 1. Data Coverage Validation
+### 1. Data Coverage Validation

-The first step verifies the time range of the dataset.

 ```sql
 SELECT